imilkes/imilkes/README.md

          🫀 It's all an evolving spiritual process.
 Love guides, the roles evolve = the essence stays.
          🫀💎 ACCESS.
 GIVERS.
 By choosing the 'source' I chose my 'past life' within this lifetime, which, paradoxically, is the future.

-         👵🏼 Androgenous sun women could be considered.
-They are the realest in this reincarnation (updated).
+         👵🏼 Original CatSaver.
+Androgenous sun women may be considered after this reset.
+They are the realest in my reincarnation (updated).
          🤍 Access to 'Spirit' does not equate to 'Spiritually Advanced'.
 I hope to always be learning.
 Learning is a gift and a sign of growth.